consler/Karma/README.md

 /setkarma 120
 ```
 ### /checkkarma
 Check one's karma.
-The player doesn't have to be online but must've been on the server at least once.
+The player doesn't have to be online, but must've been on the server at least once.

 Usage:
 ```